childsb/glusterfs-hadoop-docs/ConfiguringAmbari.markdown

 ##Installing the Red Hat Storage Hadoop FileSystem Plugin

 Download the latest plugin release from http://rhbd.s3.amazonaws.com/maven/index.html and copy it to /usr/lib/hadoop/lib on all the machines within the cluster.
-Note: When the Red Hat Storage 2.1.1 ISO with the plugin becomes available, the ISO will already have the plugin in this location already, so this step will not be necessary.
+Note: When the Red Hat Storage 2.1.1 ISO with the plugin becomes available, the ISO will already have the plugin in this location, so this step will not be necessary.

 `mkdir -p /usr/lib/hadoop/lib`
 `cd /usr/lib/hadoop/lib`